Power of the Written Word

 Official high school transcripts must be submitted to email@example.com.

-Obtain two letters of recommendation (from high school faculty/administrator and/or from a community organization).
+Obtain one letter of recommendation (from a high school faculty/administrator and/or from a community organization).

 Upload a high school resume.

-Official high School transcripts must be provided directly from the school to our email address, firstname.lastname@example.org.
-In addition, all applicants must submit their COMPLETE application packet, by the deadline date of Friday, January 28, 2022.
+Official high School transcripts must be provided directly to our email address, firstname.lastname@example.org.
+In addition, all applicants must submit their COMPLETE application packet, by the deadline date of Friday, January 27, 2023.
 Incomplete or late applications will not be considered.
 Should there be any questions about completing the application, please contact email@example.com.

 Include in the submission: